cnlohr/ch32v003_3digit_lcd_usb/README.md

 git submodule update --init --recursive
 ```

+## Touch Sensing

+To perform touch sensing, we drive the line low, then, in concert with starting the ADC sample (and making sure the ADC setup/sample is aligned in time to Fcpu/2) we apply a pull-up resistor to all the ports on the LCD.

+This causes a measurement to be made as the voltage on the pins common to the whole LCD is rising and this gives us our measurement.

 ## Waveforms

 For basic LCD output, you can use a fairly simple waveform that has 10 stages.